 - Wash hands for at least 20 seconds

 How do businesses participate in the POST Promise?

-Through www.postpromise.com, businesses participate in an online training & education process, combined with a declaration (a promise) to implement the five key steps to workplace safety.
-Once completed, a business is provided with the necessary communication and implementation tools to educate employees on the five key steps to workplace safety.
-Businesses are also able to display the POST Promise logo in a prominent location to make customers aware of the commitment that has been made.
+Through www.postpromise.com businesses learn about the five key steps to helping prevent the spread of COVID-19 and voluntarily commit to implementing them in their business.
+Once completed, a business is provided with the communication and implementation tools needed to educate employees and make customers aware of the commitment that has been made.

 Is the POST Promise a certification?